santiment/academy/src/docs/metrics/development-activity/index.md

 > **Note:** Only development work done in public github repositories can be tracked.
 > Work done in private/unknown repositories or public repositories outside
 > GitHub won't be counted.
+In Github, switching a repository from private to public does
+> not emit events for past actions, so the development activity will track only the work
+> done after making the repository public.

 ---

-## How development activity is tracked?
+## How is development activity tracked?

 Development-related metrics are using the events emitted by Github.
 The metrics